Analysis | How China’s Mystery Pneumonia Illness is Different From SARS

 Mainly fever, with some patients having difficulty breathing, and chest X-rays showing invasive lesions of both lungs, the World Health Organization said.
 However, only cases requiring hospitalization have been reported so far.
 It’s possible other people have been infected and experienced no, or only mild, symptoms.

-Chinese authorities preliminarily identified a novel (not seen before) coronavirus in one of the pneumonia patients hospitalized in Wuhan after conducting gene sequencing, the WHO said.
-China Central Television said further research is needed, but early findings show it is different from the SARS coronavirus.
+Chinese authorities identified a novel (not seen before) coronavirus in one of the pneumonia patients hospitalized in Wuhan after conducting gene sequencing, the WHO said.
+Doctors subsequently confirmed 41 people had been infected with the virus, reducing the number of cases from 59.
+Genomic data was made publicly available in mid-January, enabling scientists outside China to study its genetic fingerprint for clues about where and how it might have emerged.
+Andrew Rambaut, a professor of molecular evolution at the University of Edinburgh, said the novel coronavirus is 89% similar to a SARS-related bat coronavirus, although that doesn’t necessarily mean it comes from bats.
 While it can cause severe illness in some patients, it doesn’t transmit readily between people, the WHO quoted the Chinese authorities as saying.
 Chinese investigators had previously checked for known respiratory infections and ruled out pathogens that cause flu, avian influenza, SARS and a related virus known as Middle East Respiratory Syndrome coronavirus, or MERS-CoV.

 4. What’s a coronavirus?